TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/bootloader.md

 The Bootloader module provides APIs to write bootloader applications for various boot media like OSPI, UART, SOC memory etc.

+\note The bootloader driver is tested only in the context of a single thread and should be used only sequentially to boot cores to prevent potential errors and ensure stability.
+Also the current design of bootloader does not support parallel boot even when run in multiple threads.

 ## Bootloader Migration Guidelines {#BOOTLOADER_MIGRATION_GUIDELINE}
 While migrating to 11.00.00 @VAR_SDK_NAME, using the older example.syscfg file for bootloader examples with ospi dma enabled, can throw following error in gui, while running the command make syscfg-gui
 \imageStyle{bootloader_udma_multiple_instances.png,width:60%}